Improbable-AI/VisionProTeleop/README.md

 **Method 1: Apple TestFlight**

-Click this [link]() to install the app from TestFlight.
-You don't need Apple Developer Account.
+Click this [link](https://testflight.apple.com/join/CqYv49fG) to install the app from TestFlight.
+You have to install TestFlight to install this app.

 **Method 2: Build yourself!**